hypatiav2/35L-project/backend/documentation.md

 **`GET /api/v1/matches`**: find the top matches for a user.

-Returns a list of Match objects: each match corresponds to a overlapping availability between the current user and another user.
+Returns a list of Matches: each match corresponds to another user.
+Each match has a sublist of availability timeslots, where both the current user and that user are available.
 The list is sorted by the similarity score between [current user] and [other user].

 Request Params: